Oslo Cruise Port Guide, Norway (UPDATED 2023)

 Akershus Castle is located right next to the Oslo harbor

-Akershus Castle is located right next to Oslo harbor.
+Akershus Castle is located right next to Oslo port.
 Photo courtesy of Karen Tregonning.

 7. The Fram Museum